Raghaverma/Complete-Data-Structures-and-Algorithms-Guide/UNIT 3.md

 | Floyd-Warshall             | O(V³)              | O(V²)            | All-pairs shortest paths   | Simple and systematic                     |
 | Topological Sort           | O(V + E)           | O(V)             | DAGs                       | Crucial in dependency resolution problems |

----

-Let me know which specific algorithm or representation you would like to examine in further depth, including full implementation in C with tracing, dry-run, and complexity breakdown.